syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 ![C:/Users/sivakumard/Desktop/Symbols.PNG](Runtime-Features_images/Runtime-Features_img25.png)

-_Figure_ _313_: _Symbols shown at intersection between series point and interactive cursor_

 ## ToolTips

 Essential Chart supports ToolTips in different areas of the chart which comes with multiple customization options.

 The different tooltips in the chart can be turned off using the control's ShowToolTips property.

-> Note: The ShowToolTips property in the chart is false by default, so remember to turn this on, before setting tooltips in the different chart areas.
+N> The ShowToolTips property in the chart is false by default, so remember to turn this on, before setting tooltips in the different chart areas.

 ### DataPoint Tooltips

 Tooltips can be shown on each data point when the mouse hovers on them.
 The format of the tooltip is specified by the following property in ChartSeries.

-_Table_ _136_: _ChartSeries Property_

 <table>
 <tr>